yputter/turbodbc/docs/pages/advanced_usage.rst

 ``strings_as_dictionary``.
 This will retrieve all string columns as Arrow ``DictionaryArray``.
 The data will here be split into two arrays, one that stores all unique string values and one integer array that stores for each row the index in the dictionary.
-On converions to Pandas, these columns will be turned into ``pandas.Categorical``.
+On conversion to Pandas, these columns will be turned into ``pandas.Categorical``.

 ::